 As per the RBI, banks can grant an extended moratorium of up to two years or the remaining loan tenure can be extended to reduce the EMI.
 Converting the remaining interest accrued throughout the moratorium period into another loan is also an option.
 However, the final loan restructuring could differ across banks depending on their policies and guidelines.
 Borrowers must apply for loan restructuring before December 31, 2020.

-How individual borrowers can benefit from restructuring?
+How can individual borrowers benefit from restructuring?

 - This will primarily help all those individuals whose salaries have been impacted due to the pandemic or individuals who lost their jobs and have no existing source of income.

-RBI’s decision was announced when the six-month moratorium offered on Equated Monthly Installment (EMI) ended on August 31st this year.
+- RBI’s decision was announced when the six-month moratorium offered on Equated Monthly Installment (EMI) ended on August 31st this year.
 This means loan repayments would have begun from September 1st.
 Borrowers who chose the 6-month moratorium can repay it at one go or request lenders to add on to existing EMIs.
 They also have the option to convert interest accrued throughout the moratorium period into a different loan.

 - Individual borrowers must try to pre-pay six EMIs on top of the existing EMIs through the next 12 months.
 This can significantly help them in bouncing back as far as the repayment plan is concerned and also get rid of debt much faster.

-Impact of Restructuring on Credit History
+Impact of restructuring on credit history

 Before offering any relief with regards to loan restructuring, lenders are most likely to go through your credit history to determine if there is a serious downturn in your credit profile.
 Once the bank feels comfortable, it will try to restructure your loan.
 Once they agree to restructure an existing loan, it will show up in your credit history.
 It will also hurt your credit score.
 This is still a better choice as compared to the impact of NPA on your credit score.
 Once your credit score reflects an NPA, it is difficult to bring your credit score back on track.